 2. Understand your audience.

-It’s important to know what business schools care about, in terms of the key attributes they’re seeking in a candidate—the ability to work on teams, leadership, analytical thinking and emotional intelligence, and among other qualities.
+It’s important to know what business schools care about, in terms of the key attributes they’re seeking in a candidate—the ability to work on teams, leadership, analytical thinking and emotional intelligence, among other qualities.
 A deeper awareness of the values championed by your target schools will allow you to make relevant connections to your personal passions, strengths and personal story.
 Authenticity is critical, so as you make these links within your pitch, stay true to your personal style and to yourself.

 3. Be conversational and concise.